Which city is cheaper, San Antonio or Jacksonville?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both San Antonio and Jacksonville during the summer are popular places to visit.
+The summer months attract visitors to Jacksonville because of the beaches, the city activities, and the family-friendly experiences.
 Also, the music scene and the family-friendly experiences are the main draw to San Antonio this time of year.

 In the summer, Jacksonville is around the same temperature as San Antonio.
-Typically, the summer temperatures in Jacksonville in July are around 82°F (28°C), and San Antonio is about 87°F (31°C).
+Typically, the summer temperatures in Jacksonville in July average around 82°F (28°C), and San Antonio averages at about 87°F (31°C).

 In San Antonio, it's very sunny this time of the year.
 It's quite sunny in Jacksonville.
 In the summer, Jacksonville often gets around the same amount of sunshine as San Antonio.
 Jacksonville gets 286 hours of sunny skies this time of year, while San Antonio receives 307 hours of full sun.